vitorverasm/slackbot-iot/README.md

 pip3 install psutil
 ```

-## Configuring the python file
-Download the python file:
+And download the python file:
 ```
 git clone https://github.com/vitor-veras/slackbot_iot.git
 ```

+## Configuring the python file
 After downloading slackbot_iot.py file there's some things you'll need to adapt to your bot, like your API token that we generated earlier.

 ```